DavidCdeB/QHA/README.md

  * A series of ``bash`` and ``awk`` scripts for parsing data more effectively.
  * `gnuplot` scripts for the plotting of the surfaces.

+ # Why is `QHA` useful ?

+* The actual version of [CRYSTAL14 v1.0.4](http://www.crystal.unito.it/index.php). does not perform an automated quasi-harmonic approximation calculation.

+* Fortunately, the upcoming version of CRYSTAL17 does perform an atomated quasi-harmonic approximation calculation for a given set of volumes.
+Unfortunalety, the optimization at a constant volume is performed within the supercell scheme.
+If the supercell is big, (as it should be in order to ensure convergence of the entropy - see point X -), this might lead to several problems:

+    * The optimization porcess is without doubt, more difficult in the supercell scheme: the cell is bigger, there are more atoms, and this can lead to convergence problems, or flase minima.

+   * Unwanted phase transitions (Fig. CC).

+* Ideally, CRYSTAL should perform the optimization in the the primitive cell prior to making the supercell for the phonons calculation at a finite **k** point, but this is not so trivial to implement in the main code, according to the developers.
+Hopefully, this will be taken into account in future versions of the code.
+But for the moment, this `QHA` code is an easy and effective solution for evaluating thermodynamic properties of crystals at a finite temperature and pressure (the real world).

+* Note for more advanced users:

+If you are wondering and concerned about FIXINDEX problems, there is no reason for that.
+With this `QHA` code, there are in fact two levels of FIXINDEX:

+ * 1) Since the code is reading from the `EOS.out`, the electronic energy `EL` is already fixindexed in this calculation.

+ * 2) Since the code is reading from each independent constant-volume frequency calculation, the frequencies for a given volume are `FIXINDEX`ed with respect to that specific volume.
+This might appear to be a drawback, however, it happens to be an inmense advantage: since the frequencies are obtained from the second derivatives of the energy, we would obtain better eigenvalues and eigenvectors if the frequency calculation for a given volume is in fact `FIXINDEX`ed to that specific volume.

  # 3. Files needed for running `QHA`: